visgl/luma.gl/docs/developer-guide/shadertools/shader-assembly.md

 # Shader Assembly

-The `assembleShader` function provides a set of functions.
+The `assembleShader` function provides a number of features that help applications build up shaders in a structured way.

 ## Features